+Even the most laid back bros care about their hair a little, though.
+And the first and most important step of hair care is taking care of your scalp.
 While the most obvious method for replicating their Cali beach bum texture is to actually get up on a board, salty seawater does tend to leave locks parched and crispy.
-To avoid said adverse effects and assist those who want the look, but have no intention of riding a wave or even lounging by the shore, we asked Taylor and Serna how to fake a beachin’ texture.
+To avoid these adverse effects and assist those who want the look, but have no intention of riding a wave or even lounging by the shore, we asked Taylor and Serna how to fake a beachin’ texture.

 “Your hair needs to be long enough to run your hands through it,” says Taylor.
 As long as you have some length, whether it’s just on top or all over, you can easily rock this style.

 Because the goal is to get texture without any excessive crunch, modify the amount of texturizing spray you use based on your hair.
 That can vary from three pumps for shorter, finer hair to eight for thicker, longer manes.
 “You want to use just enough to leave your hair with a lived-in look,” says Serna.

 You don’t want to smooth over this style, so skip the comb and up the dishevelment a bit by roughing your hair up with your hands.
 If you’re taking the beach bum look more literally and not washing your hair for a day or two, you can refresh it by hitting it with a spritz or two of texturizing spray.

 No matter how long your hair might be, a quick and easy way to get those beach curls is to use a sea salt spray.
 There are plenty out there to choose from, but they basically all have the same active ingredients.
 Sea salt draws oils out of your hair, which gives it that extra voluminous texture after spending some time at the beach.

 Using these sprays is as simple as you’d expect — no need for pomades or hair dryers — just spray a few times in your hair and give it the ole’ tussle.
 Here are a few products to help you score the look sans swells.